 Just two hours from the CBD Lake Mountain is not only one of the closest snow destinations, but also one of the easiest to get to.
-Completely accessible by the two-wheel drive, (although you may want to hire some chains) this snowfield doesn’t offer much in the way of downhill slopes, but as far as other snow activities go, it has them in spades.
+Completely accessible by two-wheel drive, (although you may want to hire some chains) this snowfield doesn’t offer much in the way of downhill slopes, but as far as other snow activities go, it has them in spades.
 There are four different slopes for tobogganing and plenty of space to make snowmen and frolick in the powder.
 If hiking is your thing, grab a pair of snowshoes and head down one of the five different snow trails.

 6. Mount Donna Buang

 If you’re looking for some free fun in the snow, then look no further.
 Mount Donna Buang is completely free to enter.
-There are three different toboggan runs, a designated snow play area, barbeques, car parking, toilets and a scenic drive up to the summit.
-There are also stunning panoramic views of the Yarra Valley, Dandenong Ranges, Melbourne, and the Alps from the summit’s 21-metre high lookout tower.
+There are three different toboggan runs, a designated snow play area, barbeques, car parking, toilets, and a scenic drive up to the summit.
+There are also stunning panoramic views of the Yarra Valley, Dandenong Ranges, Melbourne, and the Alps from the summit’s 21-meter high lookout tower.
 Visitors can bring their own snow toys and accessories, or they can also take advantage of the mountain’s hiring facilities.
 Mount Donna Buang is also the closest snow destination to Melbourne making it the perfect day trip for some family fun.

 SUBSCRIBE TO OUR NEWSLETTER